 Michigan requires all vehicle dealers in the state to have a license and obtain a surety bond in order to operate a dealership.
 Class A, Class B and Class D new and used vehicle dealers or car dealers are required to have a $10,000 surety bond.

 Dealers are classified by type: Class A- New or Franchise Vehicle Dealer, Class B- Used Vehicle Dealer (also known as a Car Dealer or Auto Dealer), and Class D- Vehicle Broker Dealer.
 Dealers that sell motor vehicles, trailer coaches, and trailers (weighing more than 2,500 lbs) are required to be licensed.

-A $10,000 surety bond is required for a dealer license.
+- Obtain a $10,000 surety bond.
 The original bond will need to be submitted to the State.

 Hours: 8:00-5:00 CST, Monday through Friday

 Check out our FAQ page.
 Should you need or choose to buy a surety bond, SuretyGroup.com has been underwriting surety bonds throughout the U.S. for more than 35 years.
 When you work with us, you enjoy the unique benefit of dealing with a team of highly experienced surety agents with in-house underwriting authority.
 This allows you to receive competitive, low rates, quick approvals, and immediate bond delivery.
 In most cases, your bond will be delivered within 24 hours after you apply for it.